KilianKegel/FatherlessAmerica/README.md

 In sum, over the past two hundred years, fatherhood has lost, in full or in part, each of its four traditional roles; irreplaceable caregiver, moral educator, head of family, and family breadwinner.
 As the historian Peter N.
-Steams put it: “An eighteenth-century father would not recognize the distance contemporary men face between work and home ... or the parental leadership granted to mothers or indeed the number of bad fathers.”<sup>25</sup>
+Steams put it: "An eighteenth-century father would not recognize the distance contemporary men face between work and home ... or the parental leadership granted to mothers or indeed the number of bad fathers."<sup>25</sup>

 The result is that fatherhood as a social role has been radically diminished in three ways.
 First, it has become, in the most literal sense, smaller:
-There are simply fewer things that remain socially defined as a father’s distinctive work.
+There are simply fewer things that remain socially defined as a father's distinctive work.
 The script has been shortened to only a few pages.

 Second, fatherhood has been devalued.
 Within the home, fathers have been losing authority, within the wider society, fatherhood has been losing esteem.
-Many influential people in today’s public debate argue that, when all is said and done, fathers are simply not very important.
+Many influential people in today's public debate argue that, when all is said and done, fathers are simply not very important.

 Third, and most important, fatherhood has been diminished as paternity